© 2025 St. Louis Public Radio

 Edwardsville District 7

-In an email to families, Duncan said he was honored to serve in the top role of the district and said he will prioritize student learning and safety during the school year.
+In an email to families, Duncan said that he was honored to serve in the top role of the district and that he will prioritize student learning and safety.

 “I will lead with integrity, transparency, and a genuine willingness to listen,” Duncan stated in the email.
 “Together, we will continue strengthening District #7 and providing educational experiences that empower every student to achieve personal success.”

-Shelton has served as the district’s superintendent since July 2021 with a current annual salary of $195,000.
+Shelton has served as the district’s superintendent since July 2021; his current annual salary is $195,000.
 His contract was set to expire in 2028.

 Teachers criticized Shelton and district leadership in the spring for prioritizing school renovation projects over teacher salaries.